Preparing for an Interview: How to Do it and Why it Matters

 9. Prepare your outfit

-The way you dress forms an impression about you.
+The way you dress forms an impression of you.
 Preparing your outfit at least a day before your interview can help the day of your interview run more smoothly.

 Try a few outfits on and decide which one is the most flattering, professional and suitable for your industry.
 Ask a trusted family member or friend if you're not sure what to wear.
 When in doubt between two choices, select the more formal option.
 Note that while outfits don't matter so much for phone interviews, wearing something that makes you feel good can help you seem more confident.